marcin-ogrodniczuk/Malaria-Cell-Image-Classification-CNN/README.md

 # Malaria-Cell-Image-Classification-CNN

 ### Project Description
 This project implements a deep-learning pipeline to classify microscope images of red blood cells as Parasitized (malaria-infected) or Uninfected.
-The solution demonstrates how transfer learning can be applied to biomedical image classification tasks with a relatively small, real-world dataset.
+This CNN demonstrates how transfer learning can be applied to biomedical image classification tasks with a relatively small, real-world dataset.

 ### Dataset & Preprocessing
 - Dataset: Cell Images for Malaria Detection ([Cell Images for Detecting Malaria (Kaggle](https://www.kaggle.com/datasets/iarunava/cell-images-for-detecting-malaria/data)).